Generic Name: Epirubicin (e-pi-ROO-bi-sin)

 Trade Name: Ellence®

-For which conditions is this drug approved?
-Epirubicin is FDA approved for the treatment of breast cancer that has spread to lymph nodes.
+For which conditions Ellence drug approved for?
+Ellence is FDA approved for the treatment of breast cancer that has spread to lymph nodes.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
-Epirubicin belongs to a group of agents called anthracycline antitumor antibiotics.
-Epirubicin produces its anti-cancer effects by binding to DNA and inhibiting the production of proteins necessary for sustaining life of a cell.
+Ellence belongs to a group of agents called anthracycline antitumor antibiotics.
+Ellence produces its anti-cancer effects by binding to DNA and inhibiting the production of proteins necessary for sustaining life of a cell.

-How is epirubicin typically given (administered)?
-Epirubicin is administered intravenously (into a vein).
+How is Ellence typically given (administered)?
+Ellence is administered intravenously (into a vein).
 The dose depends on several factors, including the condition being treated, the size of the patient, the particular regimen being used and the overall health of the patient.

 In addition, patients are susceptible to developing a condition called tumor lysis syndrome, in which electrolyte and metabolic disturbances occur.
 Tumor lysis syndrome can be prevented if treated at an early stage.
 Blood tests may be conducted to measure levels of electrolyte and metabolic products.
 Patients should contact their healthcare provider if they experience symptoms such as nausea and vomiting, shortness of breath, an irregular heartbeat, clouding of urine, lethargy and/or joint discomfort.

-What are the common (occur in 30% or more of patients) side effects of treatment with epirubicin?
+What are the common (occur in 30% or more of patients) side effects of treatment with Ellence?

 • Low levels of white blood cells – increases risk of infection